Anil Kumar Gupta (scientist): Awards

-In 1990, the Indian Science Congress Association (ISCA) awarded him the Young Scientist Award (YSA).
-In 1999, Gupta received a Japan Society for the Promotion of Science (JSPS) Fellowship to work at Shimane University.
+Gupta received the Young Scientist award from the Indian Science Congress Association (ISCA) in 1990.
+He was awarded a fellowship from the Japan Society for the Promotion of Science (JSPS) to conduct research at Shimane University.
 In 2001, the National Research Council (NRC) awarded him a Senior Research Fellowship Award to work at the National Oceanic and Atmospheric Administration (NOAA) Laboratory in Boulder, Colorado.
 Gupta received the TWAS Prize from the World Academy of Sciences (TWAS) in 2010.
-In 2012, he was granted the J.C.
+He was granted the J.C.
 Bose National Fellowship by the Indian Department of Science and Technology (DST).